blender/blender/doc/python_api/rst/info_advanced_blender_as_bpy.rst

    It's important that these are imported after ``bpy`` or they will not be found.

 Command Line Arguments Unsupported
-   Functionality controlled by command line arguments (shown by calling ``blender --help`` aren't accessible).
+   Functionality controlled by command line arguments (shown by calling ``blender --help``) isn't accessible.

    Typically this isn't such a limitation although there are some command line arguments that don't have equivalents in Blender's Python API (``--threads`` and ``--log`` for example).